damnation-eu/website-beta/minigames.md

 ##Staff
 If you have any questions, about the server, you can ask any admin, but direct most comments, questions, and concerns to the leading developers of the server, **bunnies1230** and **Madame**.

+##History
+Our minigames server began as RagnaCraft Adventures, the brainchild of Kurusca, who put months upon months of work into the server.
+Since its inception, it has evolved through many different forms into the server you now play on.